Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - How often do you visit museums?

-Uhm, not as much as I’d like to… Actually, I can’t even remember the last time I went to a museum.
+Uhm, not as much as I’d like to… Actually, I can’t even remember the last time I went to one.
 To be perfectly honest with you, I’ve only been to museums a couple of times throughout my life.

 - What kind of museums do you like?